 As regular award winners, Thornbury has a reputation for maintaining impeccable standards within the Town.
 Thornbury In Bloom is a voluntary partnership that looks after many flowerbeds and planters across the town.
 The Britain in Bloom judging criteria takes into account horticulture, community and environment, all of which Thornbury strives towards excelling at, with an excellent record of success.

 Historic venues across the country open their doors to the general public each September, to take a closer look at some of the area’s special features.
 The Town Hall, St. Mary’s Church and other local venues have taken part, welcoming visitors into their premises to see areas and artifacts usually hidden away from public view.

 The end of February sees the return of Fairtrade Fortnight, where a spotlight is shone on conditions for farmers across the world.
 Fairtrade seeks to promote ethical trading, taking into account wages, the environment and empowerment of women.
-The Town Council’s Environment Committee is involved in the running of events in Thornbury, with guest speakers invited to attend.
+The Town Council has previously been involved in the running of events in Thornbury, with guest speakers invited to attend.

 Each November, local organisations are involved in a parade and memorial service for those who have lost their lives in wars.
-Poppy wreathes are laid at the memorial in St. Mary’s Church and the High Street is closed, with permission from South Gloucestershire Council, to allow for the parade to move through the town.
+Poppy wreathes are laid at the memorial in St. Mary’s Church and the High Street is closed for the impressive parade, with permission from South Gloucestershire Council.

 Sporting Events at The Mundy Playing Fields

 Throughout the winter, Thornbury Football club use the Mundy Playing Fields for sporting fixtures and matches.
 Thornbury Tennis Club are also located here and hold tournaments and events.
-Park Run uses a course around the playing fields on Saturdays, which is a well attended event, and a number of other organisations hire space for various functions.
+Park Run uses a course around the playing fields at 9am on Saturdays, which is a well attended event, and a number of other organisations hire space for various sports and fitness groups.